 In this Part —

-“former Board” means the Board as defined in the repealed Act;
+former Board means the Board as defined in the repealed Act;

-“former scheme” means the scheme that was established under the repealed Act;
+former scheme means the scheme that was established under the repealed Act;

-“repealed Act” means the Act repealed by Part 3;
+repealed Act means the Act repealed by Part 3;

-“the scheme” means the scheme defined in section 169(1) of the Local Government Act 1960 (as enacted by section 4 of this Act) as “the scheme”;
+the scheme means the scheme defined in section 169(1) of the Local Government Act 1960 (as enacted by section 4 of this Act) as “the scheme”;

-“variation Deed” means the Deed of Trust dated 17 June 1993 that amends the Deed of Trust referred to in the definition of “the scheme” in section 169(1) of the Local Government Act 1960 (as enacted by section 4 of this Act).
+variation Deed means the Deed of Trust dated 17 June 1993 that amends the Deed of Trust referred to in the definition of “the scheme” in section 169(1) of the Local Government Act 1960 (as enacted by section 4 of this Act).

 8. Transfer of assets and liabilities